melandresen/melandresen.github.io/index.md

 <img src="images/2020_MA_sq.jpg" alt="Melanie Andresen" width="200"/>

-I am a researcher in corpus linguistics and computational linguistics at the [Institute for Natural Language Processing](https://www.ims.uni-stuttgart.de/) at the University of Stuttgart.
-In my linguistic research, I am interested in how registers and text genres work, with a focus on German academic language.
-Most of my work today goes beyond the borders of linguistics: In the field of digital humanities, I collaborate with researchers from other humanities and social sciences like literary studies, cultural anthropology and philosophy.
-We investigate how methods from corpus linguistics and computational linguistics can contribute to all kinds of text related research.
-For details, please see [research]({% link research.md %}) and [publications]({% link publications.md %}).
+I am a data engineer at DeepL, working on the improvement of machine translation.

-In Stuttgart, I teach [courses]({% link teaching.md %}) in the master program Digital Humanities.
-I am passionate about teaching computational linguistics and programming to people from the humanities, because I myself started my academic education with a traditional program in German Studies and later found my way into computational and quantitative research.
+Until 2024, I was a postdoctoral researcher in corpus linguistics and computational linguistics at the [Institute for Natural Language Processing](https://www.ims.uni-stuttgart.de/) at the University of Stuttgart.
+In interdisciplinary projects, I investigated how methods from corpus linguistics and computational linguistics can contribute to all kinds of text-related research in the humanities.
+I have also taught courses in the Master's program in digital humanities and have published a [textbook on computational linguistic methods for the digital humanities][https://www.narr.de/computerlinguistische-methoden-f%C3%BCr-die-digital-humanities-18579-1/].

 Pronouns: she/her